-William Kirwan was appointed to the Historic Preservation Commission in 2009.
-A Silver Spring resident, he’s a registered Architect and Principal of Muse Architects, PC of Bethesda.
+William Kirwan was appointed to the Commission in 2009 and serves as the Chairman.
+A Silver Spring resident, Mr. Kirwan is a registered architect and Principal with Muse Architects in Bethesda.
 Since receiving his Masters of Architecture from the University of Maryland in 1987, he has taught at the University of Maryland School of Architecture Preservation and Planning, served as a routine guest critic for design juries at the University of Maryland and Catholic University, and served as a member of the Washington Chapter of The American Institute of Architects Board of Directors as Director of Design Issues.
-In 2007, he became a LEED accredited professional.
+In 2007, Mr. Kirwan became a LEED accredited professional.

 Marsha E. Barnes, a Bethesda resident, was appointed to the Commission in 2013.
-She has a life long interest in history and historic preservation.
+Ms. Barned has a lifelong interest in history and historic preservation.
 She was a member of the career Foreign Service for more than thirty years, serving in Washington and abroad, including as an Ambassador.
-She has a BA in history from Lake Forest College and is a distinguished graduate of the National War College.
+Ms. Barnes has a BA in history from Lake Forest College and is a distinguished graduate of the National War College.

 Brian Carroll was appointed to the Historic Preservation Commission in 2013.
-He is a registered Architect and LEED accredited professional and the Principal of Brian Carroll Architect LLC in Gaithersburg.
-Prior to earning Masters Degrees in Architecture and Community Planning from the University of Maryland, he graduated from The North Bennett Street School’s Preservation Carpentry program in Boston Massachusetts.
-He spent several years working as a preservation/restoration carpenter, on many historic buildings, including Amherst Massachusetts’s Emily Dickenson House and The Riversdale Mansion in Riverdale, MD.
+Mr. Carroll is a registered architect and LEED accredited professional and the principal of Brian Carroll Architect, LLC in Gaithersburg.
+Prior to earning Masters Degrees in Architecture and Community Planning from the University of Maryland, he graduated from The North Bennett Street School’s Preservation Carpentry program in Boston, Massachusetts.
+He also spent several years working as a preservation/restoration carpenter, on many historic buildings, including Amherst Massachusetts’s Emily Dickenson House and The Riversdale Mansion in Riverdale, Maryland.
 Mr. Carroll lives in Gaithersburg with his wife and two children.